This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a separate bowl, whisk together the beef broth, Worcestershire sauce and flour.
-Pour into the pan.
-Bring to a simmer and cook for 5 minutes, stirring occasionally.
+- Make the Sauce: In a small bowl, whisk together the beef broth, Worcestershire sauce, and flour until smooth.
+Pour the mixture into the skillet, stir, and bring to a simmer.
+Cook for 5 minutes, stirring occasionally.

 Notes